Cinnamon Coffee Cake

 In a small mixing bowl, whisk together flour, baking powder, baking soda, and salt.
 Set aside.

-bowl of dry ingredients with a whisk
+dry ingredients in a bowl with a whisk

 Next you want to cream your softened butter and sugar.
 Make sure you butter is properly softened, if it’s too cold it won’t cream and hold the air well you incorporate during this process.